Reading Time: 5 minutes

 It was really special to work for a classic consulting company with a different operating model than most.
 Each market makes its own decisions about how they want to serve their local business community; they are augmented by shared teams where specific capabilities and methodologies reside.
 By design, variety flourishes from market to market, all supported by depth of expertise available globally to augment their scale and growth.
 It’s an interesting dance to observe, study, learn and participate in, especially once one understands the accompanying P&L structure.

 4. And It Works

 It has for 20 years, it did during COVID and it continues to as we enter the post-pandemic age.
 In Tyson’s Corner, VA, there is a Slalom office ironically in a building with the name Deloitte on it, working with strictly commercial clients in a market that otherwise serves the seat of our federal government and its agencies, that continues to grow faster than anything I thought was possible.
-Until I joined a new team earlier this year and realized that my team was blowing their forecasts out of the water and on track to contribute as much revenue as a mid-size office.
-And according to its Customer Love survey, at company-wide all time client satisfaction high scores.
+I joined a new team earlier this year and quickly realized that my team was blowing their forecasts out of the water and on track to contribute as much revenue to the collective as a mid-size office.
+And according to the impressive Customer Love survey, at company-wide all time client satisfaction high scores.
 Bananas.